Shanghaiing: Ending the practice

-Andrew Furuseth (left) and Senator La Follette (center) were the architects of the Seamen's Act of 1915.
-With muckraker Lincoln Steffens, circa 1915.
+Andrew Furuseth (left) and Senator La Follette (center) were the architects of the Seamen's Act of 1915, pictured with muckraker Lincoln Steffens, c.
+1915.

 Demand for manpower to keep ships sailing to Alaska and the Klondike kept crimping a real danger into the early 20th century, but the practice was finally ended by a series of legislative reforms that spanned almost 50 years.

 Before 1865, maritime labor laws primarily enforced stricter discipline on board ships.
 However, after 1865, this began to change.
 In 1868, New York State started cracking down on sailors' boardinghouses.
 They declined in number from 169 in 1863 to 90 in 1872.
 Then in 1871, Congress passed legislation to revoke the license of officers guilty of mistreating seamen.

 In 1872, Congress passed the Shipping Commissioners Act of 1872 to combat crimps.
 Under this act, a sailor had to sign on to a ship in the presence of a federal shipping commissioner.
 The presence of a shipping commissioner was intended to ensure the sailor wasn't "forcibly or unknowingly signed on by a crimp".

 In 1884, the Dingley Act came into effect.
 This law prohibited the practice of seamen taking advances on wages.
 It also limited the making of seamen's allotments to only close relatives.
 However, the crimps fought back.
 In 1886, a loophole to the Dingley Act was created, allowing boardinghouse keepers to receive seamen's allotments.

 The widespread adoption of steam-powered vessels in the world's merchant marine services in the late 19th and early 20th centuries radically altered the economics of seafaring.
 Without acres of canvas to be furled and unfurled, the demand for unskilled labor greatly diminished (and, by extension, crimping).
 The sinking of the RMS Titanic, followed by the onset of World War I (which made the high seas a much more dangerous place due to the threat of submarine attack), provided the final impetus to stamp out the practice.
 In 1915, Andrew Furuseth and Senator Robert M. La Follette pushed through the Seamen's Act of 1915 that made crimping a federal crime, and finally put an end to it.